 Personalization and Machine Learning

-- Machine Learning: This allows YouTube to learn from each interaction and predict future content preferences, continually improving the recommendations.
+- Machine Learning: YouTube learns from each interaction and predicts future content preferences, improving recommendations over time.

 - Behavioral Data: By analyzing user actions such as likes, shares, and watch time, YouTube adapts its content suggestions to match user interest.